Jolak5/kanban-copy/group-capstone/js_capstone.md

 *If you decide to implement these requirements you should do it in a separate pull request.
 As always, remember to clearly document your decision in GitHub comments.*

 - You could implement some UX improvements: include transitions and/or animations, etc.
-- You can implement additional pages, like one page per category.
+- You can implement additional home pages, one page per category of items.
-- Make sure that you have a decent desktop design for them.
+- Make sure that you have a decent mobile design for the webapp.